-See Academic Policy 670.08 (under Section 600) of the CCSNH System Policies. https://www.ccsnh.edu/about-ccsnh/board-and-system-policies
+See Academic Policy 670.08 (under Section 600) of the CCSNH System Policies. https://92896ea6.rocketcdn.me/wp-content/uploads/2024/07/System-Policy-600-Academic-2024-JUL-24.pdf

-College Policy A.18: Appeal Procedure
+College Policy A.18: Grade Appeal Procedure

 Any appeal of a grade must be initiated by the student with the instructor before an ensuing semester has elapsed.
 Students should be advised that in most instances a grade may be changed only by the instructor.
 Only in a case of obvious computational error or blatant abuse of the grading prerogative, can the Vice President of Academic Affairs (VPAA), the only other individual on campus empowered to change a grade, alter a student's grade.